triplebeef/Fitgirl-Easy-Downloader-GUI/README.md

    - Resume partial downloads when possible.
    - Extract and download files to the `downloads/<game-name>/` folder.
    - Remove processed links from `input.txt`.

-## Disclaimer

-This tool is created for educational purposes and ethical use only.
-Any misuse of this tool for malicious purposes is not condoned.
-The developers of this tool are not responsible for any illegal or unethical activities carried out using this tool.